ManifoldScholar/manifold-docusaurus/docs/backend/manifold_editor.md

 The second field in the modal, **Alt Text**, allows you to input a brief plain-text description of the image that will be announced to readers using Assistive Technology.
 Benetech’s DIAGRAM Center site, “[How to Describe Images](https://poet.diagramcenter.org/how.html)” is a good reference for learning how to craft alt text.
 In cases where Manifold cannot render the target image, the system will instead only display the value saved in the **Alt Text** field.

+When you select the **Add** button at the bottom of the modal, the image will be placed in the text where your cursor was when you selected the option to add an image.

 When viewing images in the Editor’s Code mode, the structure of the code will correspond to the [Embedded Image element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img):

 ```html title="HTML Output for Images"